OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-12.md

 ## 1 Kings 12:19

-So Israel has been in rebellion against the house of David to this day.
+Thus, Israel has continued to resist the house of David to this day.

 ---